Introduction

 FAQ

-• How is this different from the Updates tab on a device's detail page?
+How is this different from the Updates tab on a device's detail page?
 The device-level Updates tab is scoped to a single device.
-This view shows updates across your entire fleet (or a selected device group) and lets you act on multiple devices at once.
+This view shows updates across your entire device inventory (or a selected device group) and lets you act on multiple devices at once.